loopbackio/loopback-next/docs/site/Server.md

 Enabling HTTPS for the LoopBack REST server is just a matter of specifying the protocol as `https` and specifying the credentials.

-In the following app we configure HTTPS for a bare miminum app using a key + certificate chain variant.
+In the following app, we configure HTTPS for a bare minimum app using a key + certificate chain variant.

 ```ts